denko-rb/denko/README.md

 ### Single-Board-Computer
 - Install [denko-piboard](https://github.com/denko-rb/denko-piboard) on a Linux SBC
-- The included C extention makes the SBC's GPIO/PWM/I2C/SPI available via a `Denko::PiBoard` instance
+- The included C extention makes the SBC's GPIO header available via a `Denko::PiBoard` instance
-- Run Ruby programs self-contained on the SBC
+- Use it in Ruby programs, self-contained on the SBC

 ### mruby on Milk-V Duo
 - Download `mruby` and/or `mirb` binaries from the [mruby-denko-milkv-duo](https://github.com/denko-rb/mruby-denko-milkv-duo) repo onto a Milk-V Duo
 - Everything is included.
-Run mruby programs self-contained on the Milk-V Duo
+Use hardware in mruby programs, self-contained on the Milk-V Duo
-- Work-in-progress, but will release soon.
+- Work-in-progress.
+Will release soon.

 **Notes:**
 - Peripheral drivers are implemented __only__ in this gem, and the source files are used by __all__ stacks